you have been living with fibromyalgia, you may experience chronic muscle pain on a regular basis.

 accompany the pain.
 This is the result of “inactive” trigger points that cause

 no pain at the moment but do cause weakness in the host muscle.
-This is what

 The “weakness” is a result of either these dormant trigger points or the eventual non-use resulting from a lack of “activation” within the muscle.
 It is very difficult to work or activate muscles in the body that have active or inactive trigger points in or around them.